RHP Heller replaces injured Sabathia on Yankees ALCS roster

 On Thursday, Sabathia was pitching in the eighth inning of the Yankees' 8-3 loss and had to consult with head athletic trainer Steve Donahue after delivering a 1-1 pitch to George Springer.
 He walked off the mound, tears in his eyes.
 "That man gave his all," outfielder Aaron Judge told reporters.
 "They had to rip the ball out of his hand and that jersey off.
 He got everything out of that arm.
 That's a warrior right there.
 That's why he's been a leader for so many years and has so much respect throughout the game and in this stadium.
 It was tough to see.
 That's our leader.
 He left it all out there."

 Sabathia announced in spring training that he would retire at the end of the 2019 season and has shown no signs of wavering from that decision.
-The 39-year-old likely finishes his career than with a 251-161 record for the Cleveland Indians, Milwaukee Brewers, and Yankees.
-He has a lifetime of 3.74 ERA with 3,093 strikeouts in 3,577 1/3 innings.
+The 39-year-old likely finishes his career with a 251-161 record for the Cleveland Indians, Milwaukee Brewers and Yankees.
+He has a lifetime 3.74 ERA with 3,093 strikeouts in 3,577 1/3 innings.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)